jxguan/jxguan.github.io/_pages/teaching.md

 - [CSCI-UA.0310: Basic Algorithms](https://cs.nyu.edu/courses/spring24/CSCI-UA.0310-005/index.html) (Spring 2024)
 - [CSCI-UA.0310: Basic Algorithms](https://cs.nyu.edu/courses/fall23/CSCI-UA.0310-007/index.html) (Fall 2023)

+You'll need an NYU login to access the course websites.
+If you don't have one, you can visit this [mirror site](http://ba.guan.io) for reference.

 #### Princeton University

 I’ve served as an assistant in instruction (AI) for the following courses at Princeton: